josemarti/CarND-Semantic-Segmentation/README.md

 A VGG-16 pre-trained is use for the first half of the network (encoder).
 The second half or decoder is defined in the code and is composed of transposed convolutions to upscale the feature maps and produce the segmentation image.

 In order to improve the performance we use skip connections.
-Adding convolutionla layer 4 and 3 from previous VGG network to deconvolutional layers from 1st convolutional layer and from 1st skip layer respectively.
+Adding convolutional layer 4 and 3 from previous VGG network to deconvolutional layers from 1st convolutional layer and from 1st skip layer respectively.

 We use cross-entropy as the loss function with Adam optimizer.